ibm-watson-data-lab/shopping-list-vuejs-pouchdb/README.md

 1. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
 Once deployed, the app can be viewed by clicking `View app`.

 1. To see the app and services created and configured for this code pattern, use the IBM Cloud dashboard.
-The app is named `shopping-list-react-pouchdb` with a unique suffix.
+The app is named `shopping-list-vue-pouchdb` with a unique suffix.
 The following services are created and easily identified by the `sljsp` prefix:
    * sljsp-CloudantNoSQLDB

 ## Run locally